pgassmann/puppet-letsencrypt_nginx/README.md

 ## Setup

+### What letsencrypt_nginx does

+* configure locations for the letsencrypt challenge path for defined vhosts and default vhost
+* Define default vhost for nginx that catches all requests that do not match a server_name
+* Uses letsencrypt::certonly to get certificate (requires danzilio-letsencrypt)
+* Tell letsencrypt::certonly to manage cron for renewals

-### What letsencrypt_nginx affects
+### What letsencrypt_nginx does not

-TODO

-* A list of files, packages, services, or operations that the module will alter, impact, or execute on the system it's installed on.
-* This is a great place to stick any warnings.
-* Can be in list or paragraph form.
+* Manage nginx vhost ssl configuration.
+Configure the vhost ssl and certificate as seen  in the examples below.

-### Setup Requirements **OPTIONAL**
+### Setup Requirements

 Requests to Port 80 (and 433) of the IPv4 address of the domains to encrypt need to reach your server.

 This module uses the danzilio/letsencrypt module, see it's documentation for the letsencrypt options

-### Beginning with letsencrypt_nginx
+### Usage

 See the following example for encrypting a nginx vhost.
 This will successfully configure nginx, the vhost and the ssl certificat in one run, if added to a blank Server.